baidyprod/AI-helper-test-task/readme.md

 ## Features
 * Chat understands conversation context
 * Chat has information about current weekday
-* Geolocation of shops is being scraped from shops website
+* Geolocation of shops is being scraped from shop website

 ## Installation:
 * Clone the repository